 Abigail and Lisa’s wedding was eco, natural and laid back.
 Held at Wise Wedding Venue in Kent they did the majority of the décor themselves, or at the very least put their own personal spin on everything.
 Both girls opted for non-traditional wedding day outfits, and wore two suits each throughout the celebrations.
-To fit with the natural and eco wedding idea they had wooden rings made from paddock wood by Simply Wood Rings based in Chicago.
+To fit with the natural and eco wedding idea they even had wooden wedding rings.

 The theme continued with their tree stump cake (made by a friend), their hand picked flowers and the DIY hand stitched invitations.
 “All the reception décor inside the marquee was made from old books, these included heart bunting and flowers”, explained Abigail.
 “The tables had log style birch candle holders, paper flowers and personalised homemade matches.
 Outside the marquee, on the field, we had a homemade sweet stall and a seafood stall also made by us and my super mum.
 My mum also made a Moroccan-looking area out of two gazebos, which was a chilled out shisha pipe area.
 We wanted a Moroccan corner as I proposed to Lisa while we were there.
 We even had a snuff bar which went down a storm!”